 Where are you?

-If you are experiencing a non-life-threatening injury or illness, you should try out urgent care.
-At Harrington, we strive for a 30-minute, door-to-doctor protocol and boast the shortest Emergency Room wait times in the region, UrgentCare is a better (and less expensive) option that will most likely be a predictably shorter wait than in an ER for minor health issues.
+If you are experiencing a non-life-threatening injury or illness, and cannot get a hold of your primary care provider, you should try urgent care first.
+UrgentCare is a better (and less expensive) option that will most likely be a predictably shorter wait than in an ER for minor health issues.

 How would you like to pay?